 When we first begin painting furniture one of the first things that happen is coming across all that painting white furniture entails.
 Our first furniture makeover may not be in white but before long whether by necessity or request we will come up against out first white furniture painting project.
-We find out that with white paint more variables pop up and we realize we have to be more particular about how we approach it.
+We find out that with white paint more variables pop up and we realize we have to be more particular about how we approach it, those painting fails haunt us.
 What paint should we use to paint wood furniture white?
 While its completely possible to paint it with chalk paints, latex paint or even oil based paint, some can be more effective or efficient at getting the finish we want.
 This means we have to be careful not to JUST look at a rating or review that is available for a type of paint, but rather look at the entire furniture makeover and what we want to achieve.
+Im going to share with you why I find spraying your BEST solution to painting fail free White Furniture!

 Also remember that NO MATTER what the can or literature says you will always at the very least want to lightly sand and clean to remove any grease, dirt or debris from the surface.
 I generally use an orbital sander for big areas and for smaller nooks a mouse or sand by hand to break the existing finish.
 Should we prime before we paint?
 Yes.
 No matter how great the adhesion of the paint we want to use a shellac based primer or an oil based primer to seal the surface and lock in any stains, oil, or tannin.
 This can be done by brushing, spraying, or applying with a foam roller.

-So let me spill it all… What is the best no fail method to painting white furniture?
+So let me spill it all… What is the best way to go about painting fail free white furniture?

 Im going to break down how I do it and explain why.